Skip to main content

 Connecting Drupal webforms to SAP C4C

 Using a CRM to manage user submissions makes it easier for ANSTO to manage its many web forms.
-To make this happen, our task was to create an automated connection between the webforms on their Drupal site and SAP.
+To make this happen, we created an automated connection between the webforms on their Drupal site and SAP.

 Client